 The most basic checking products continue to vary among banks in regards to how to open an account, monthly maintenance fees and how those fees can be waived, and additional fees associated with the accounts.
-New York State law requires all state-chartered banks to offer a "Lifeline Account" which is a very basic checking account

-21 Levy, N. "MAP: Here are the Banks that Accept the NYC ID", DNA Info, Dec.
-22, 2015 with low monthly fees, no minimum balance and the ability to do some transactions (write checks, withdraw money) for free each month.
+New York State law requires all state-chartered banks to offer a "Lifeline Account" which is a very basic checking account with low monthly fees, no minimum balance and the ability to do some transactions (write checks, withdraw money) for free each month.
 Many of the state-chartered savings banks offer accounts with no monthly fees.
 Three non-state-chartered banks, Santander, HSBC, and Valley National, also provide similar lifeline accounts for \$3 per month.
 For a long time, the options at the larger national retail banks had been limited, with few options for working class adults, especially those without access to direct deposit.
 We are seeing some movement in recent years among these banks that has the potential to make banking more accessible.